sdw-online/data-contract-driven-pipeline/README.md

         - Write a success message (to the console/logs) if validation passes✅
             - Otherwise, circuit break✅

-- Gold layer
+- Gold layer✅
-    - Check if gold bucket exists
+    - Check if gold bucket exists✅
-        - If not, create it
+        - If not, create it✅
-    - Read the transformed and validated data from the silver layer into a pandas dataframe
+    - Read the transformed and validated data from the silver layer into a pandas dataframe✅
-        - If the data doesn’t exist, re-run the silver layer’s task
+        - If the data doesn’t exist, re-run the silver layer’s task✅
-    - Check if the Postgres destination objects exist (database, schema, table)
+    - Check if the Postgres destination objects exist (database, schema, table)✅
-        - If not, create them
+        - If not, create them✅
-        - If they do, delete and re-create them
+        - If they do, delete and re-create them✅

-- Postgres
+- Postgres✅
-    - Load data into target objects in Postgres
+    - Load data into target objects in Postgres✅
-    - Run validation checks to confirm load was successful
+    - Run validation checks to confirm load was successful✅
-        - Perform a row count
+        - Perform a row count✅
-        - Perform a column count
+        - Perform a column count✅
-        - Check column names
+        - Check column names✅